coloringchaos/Object_Examples/Serial/README.md

 ![p5 add file](p5-add-file.png "Add file to P5")

 Once you've added this file, you will need to write a link to include it in your index page.
-In the `<head>` of the index page, after the script tags that link to the p5 library, add this line:
+In the `<head>` of the index page, **after the script tags that link to the p5 library**, add this line:

 `<script language="javascript" type="text/javascript" src="p5.serialport.js"></script>`